Wouter1/EMU-driver/Acceptance.md

 The following tests should succeed for all available rates and all driver versions but in practice I often skip the 88k and 176k rates because of time constraints (the full test takes more than an hour).

 There are two ways to do this.
 One is with reaper, one with Audacity.
 Both tests need the loopback cable (see <a href="Latency.md">latency test</a> attached and volume adjusted.
+Make sure phantom power is off.

 The Audacity version goes as follows